bartima3us/erl-bittorrent/README.md

 ![https://image.ibb.co/cKFVcT/erltorrent_small.png](https://image.ibb.co/cKFVcT/erltorrent_small.png)

 Currently only for downloading.
 There is no any possibility to share downloaded file (real pirate's client).
-There is no possibility to download multiple files torrent at the moment.

-Tested on Russian tracker "RuTracker.net" and Lithuanian trackers "Linkomanija.net" and "Torrent.lt".
+Tested on Lithuanian trackers "Linkomanija.net", "Torrent.lt" and Russian tracker "RuTracker.net".

 Works only on Erlang/OTP 20 or newer.